Thursday, August 29, 2024

 Footnotes:

 ¹Pain reminds us that we were not designed to operate without God.
-The more we come to see and understand this the more we look to God for true life, not creature comforts.
+The more we come to see and understand this the more we look to God for true life, and not to "creature comforts."

 Coming to see and know God as the true source of life, love, and all things is at the heart of our transformation - growth.
-Pain is the primary means by which this occurs if we receive it by faith as such, i.e. we do not become embittered by our suffering, pain, or struggles but welcome them as our friends to help us grow deeper roots into God and find Him as true life.
+Pain is the primary means by which this occurs if we receive it by faith as such, i.e. we do not become angered or embittered by our suffering, pain, or struggles but welcome them as our friends to help us grow deeper roots into God and find Him more and more as our true life and joy.

 ²We are so blinded by our selfishness we will never see how deep it runs until we are pressed beyond our ability to handle the pain it causes.

 ³God actually calls us to go through pain to advance us spiritually.
 We don't think of self-denial as a form of pain.
-However, self-denial is a call to turn away from those things we find comfort in, to ease our pain, so we might pursue God as our comfort.
+However, self-denial is a call to turn away from those things we use to ease our pain and find comfort in, so we might pursue God as our comfort.

-To elaborate on this calling, Christ says to take up our cross and follow him.
+To expand on this, Christ says we are to take up our cross and follow him.
 The cross is a symbol of pain.
-Christ is calling us to take on and embrace pain to follow him.
+Christ is calling us to take on and embrace pain in the same way He did in order to follow him.
 At first, we might think this is insane.
 Why would God call us to willingly take on and embrace pain when we spend all our lives trying to avoid it!?

 ⁴The primary directive is that we love God with all that we have and are and our neighbor as ourselves.

 ⁶The heart of our brokenness - selfishness - is our rebellious commitment to being our own god.
+We put greater trust in ourselves to gaining what is best than trusting God do what is best for us.
 This is due to not believing God is who he claims to be... the Source of life, love, and all things.
 The result is the pursuit of creation itself and making it our god.

 "For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
 For what can be known about God is plain to them, because God has shown it to them.